ashishratre404/spam-classifier/README.md

 ## A website to Identify whether the message is spam or not.

 This project has these features -
-* CWrite message or pase message
+* Write message or pase message
 * Classify message.

 ### Technologies used: Python - various ML algorithms, streamlit